programmah/End-to-End-LLM/Deployment_Guide.md

 The `-B` flag mounts local directories in the container filesystem and ensures changes are stored locally in the project folder.
 Open jupyter lab in the browser: http://localhost:8888

-You may start working on the lab by clicking the `Start_Here.ipynb` notebook.
+You may start working on the labs by clicking the `Megatron-GPT.ipynb` notebook to start Lab 1, `TensorRT-LLM.ipynb` notebook to start Lab 2, and `NeMo-Guardrails.ipynb` notebook to start Lab 3.

 When you finish these notebooks, shut down jupyter lab by selecting `File > Shut Down` in the top left corner, then shut down the Singularity container by typing `exit` or pressing `ctrl + d` in the terminal window.